complight/complight.github.io/docs/publications/multi_color.md

 </figure>

-HoloHDR can also support three-dimensional multiplanar images.
+Our method can also support three-dimensional multiplanar images.

 <figure markdown>